molgenis/molgenis-emx2/docs/molgenis/dev_graphql.md

 `const query = new QueryEMX2('graphQLEndpoint')`

-Where graphQLEndpoint is the endpoint of the api.
+Where graphQLEndpoint is the endpoint of the API.
 Usually `'graphql'`

 The way it works is with _function chaining_.